 Emergency exit signs and lights lead people to safety.
 In times of distress, it’s normal to become disoriented and confused.
 Fires release toxic fumes, which lead people to panic in emergencies.
-Emergency lighting creates a path for people to see where they need to go.
-Most state regulations require emergency exit signs and lighting for businesses that have employees and customers.
+LED emergency lighting creates a path for people to see where they need to go.
+Most states enforce emergency lighting requirements for businesses that have employees and customers.

 Types of Emergency Lighting

 - Open Air Lighting: this tends to be used in large areas, such as sports stadiums and arenas.
 This type of emergency exit lighting draws power from batteries or generators and guides people toward the exit.

 - Exit Sign & Escape Route Lighting: Exit signs indicate where people should exit in an emergency.
 Lights will point to the signs, such as in movie theaters.
 Exit signs are usually located closer to the ceiling but can be in different places depending on location.

 - High-Risk Lighting: This is powerful lighting used for emergencies.
 It’s usually found in large manufacturing facilities.

 - Battery Back-Up Lighting: This type of lighting is created to withstand power outages.
 It can be found in places like hospitals and fire stations.
 The lights will be connected to a generator or batteries that will switch on when the power goes out.